agritheory/cloud_storage/docs/index.md

 If a user tries to access a file that's been deleted or clicks on the old version of a sharing link that's been reset, they will see the following error page.

 ![Error page when a file is no longer accessible.](./assets/reset_link_or_deleted_file_screen.png)

+## Multiple File Association

+Cloud Storage enhances Frappe's file system to allow for association of the same file with multiple documents.

+This can be done by using the native "Attach" button.
+To select a File that has already been attached to the Frappe instance, you can select the 'Library' option.
+If you upload the file a second time -- where the file has an identical file hash -- Cloud Storage will associate the file with the same record.

+When deleting attachments, if a File is associated with multiple records it must be remove intentionally from the record.